7 Questions Every Student SHOULD Ask Their PMP® Coach When Preparing for the PMP Exam

 - 7. How many PMP practice exams should I take and what score should I score?

 This is an easy question!
-It’s Table 3-1 in the PMBOK® Guide.
+It’s Table 3-1 in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Fifth Edition.
 This covers the Project Management Process Group and Knowledge Area Mapping.
 It’s a complicated matrix and a very important visual representation of Project Management Body of Knowledge and Project Management framework.
 It is very much a guiding tool for approaching the PMP exam and one of the most important brain dumps that you could have in the testing center to help you.

 2. What PMP formulas do I need to know for the exam?